apprenticeharper/DeDRM_tools/ReadMe_First.txt

 The is archive includes tools to remove DRM from:

  - Kindle ebooks (Mobi, Topaz, Print Replica and KF8).
- - Barnes and Noble ePubs downloaded through NOOK Study
+ - Barnes and Noble ePubs
  - Adobe Digital Editions ePubs (including Kobo and Google ePubs downloaded to ADE)
  - Kobo kePubs from the Kobo Desktop application
  - Adobe Digital Editions PDFs